 The College in High School program is a partnership between high schools and Saint Francis University.

 Saint Francis University provides high school students multiple options to earn credits.
-These options include College in High School and the Career Development Series.
+These options include:

-The cost to high school students for a Saint Francis University course offered through the College in High School program is significantly less than the regular tuition paid by full-time students at most colleges and universities.
+The cost to high school students for a dual enrollment course offered through the College in High School program is significantly less than the regular tuition paid by full-time students at most colleges and universities.
+Cost is $58 per credit hour.
 Payment for tuition will be due at the time of registration.
-Cost is $58 per credit hour.

-Students will have the opportunity to earn dual enrollment SFU credits in the following online courses along with other high school students.
+High School students have the opportunity to earn dual enrollment SFU credits in the following online courses along with other high school students.
 Each course will be one semester long, and based on the SFU academic calendar.
-Fall 2020 courses will begin Monday, August 17, 2020 and conclude with a final exam during the week beginning November 20th.
-Spring 2021 courses will begin Monday, January 11, 2021 and conclude with a final exam during the week beginning April 29.
+Fall 2021 courses will begin on Monday, August 16, 2021 and conclude on Sunday, November 28th.
+Spring 2022 courses will begin on Monday, January 17th and conclude on Thursday, May 5th.

 Students will be responsible for purchasing any required course materials.

 Many students registering for courses through Saint Francis University may eventually wish to transfer these credits elsewhere.
 Although many colleges and universities will recognize these transfer credits, it is not guaranteed that all colleges or institutions of higher learning will accept them.
-Whether or not a college accepts transfer credits depends on their policy and the major that the student has chooses.
+Whether or not a college accepts transfer credits depends on their policy and the major that the student chooses.
 Typically, students must have a "C" or better for any credits to transfer and must also request a transcript of their credits earned.
-To request a transcript, students must contact the Registrar's Office at Saint Francis University, 814-472-3009, or fill out the Transcript Request Form.
+To request a transcript, follow these steps or contact the Registrar's Office at Saint Francis University (firstname.lastname@example.org or 814-472-3009).